yjaaidi/Chaos/README.md

 docker-compose logs -f
 ```

-Chaos will be accessible on http://chaos_ws_1.docker and if you are using the [docker-gen-hosts tool](https://github.com/vincentlepot/docker-gen-hosts), it will also be accessible on http://chaos-ws.local.canaltp.fr
+Chaos will be accessible on http://chaos_ws_1.docker if you are using the [docker-gen-hosts tool](https://github.com/vincentlepot/docker-gen-hosts), it will also be accessible on http://chaos-ws.local.canaltp.fr

 ## Tests

-Create an .env file in tests/ with:
+The following commands for tests are also working in Docker environment, you just have to run before:
 ```
-CHAOS_CONFIG_FILE=../tests/testing_settings.py
+docker-compose exec ws bash
-PYTHONPATH=..
+cd tests
 ```

 ### Unit tests